Influence of Media Exposure and Political Involvement of Hong Kong University Students on the Legislation of Offence against a law enforcement officer

 Sign up to view the full document!

-The target population is 400 University students from 8 selected local Universities in Hong Kong.
-Sampling Sampling is the process of selecting sufficient number of elements from the population so that by investigating the sample and understanding the attributes of the population elements.
 Furthermore, sampling encompasses selecting diverse individuals for an assessment such that the chosen individuals symbolizes a larger category from which they were selected.
 The fundamental foundation which is used when determining the size of the sample id the extent to which the size of the sample symbolizes the population.
 Quota sampling is used in this research.
 University students in Hong Kong 2.
 Able to read and understand Chinese/English questionnaires 1.
 Refuse to give informed consent Date Time City University of Hong Kong March 7th March 14th 10:00 – 15:30 10:00 – 15:30 The Hong Kong Polytechnic University March 6th March 7th 17:00 – 19:30 10:00 – 14:00 Hong Kong Baptist University March 9th 10:30 – 12:30 14:30 – 18:00 The Education University of Hong Kong March 13th 12:30 – 18:00 Lingnan University March 12th 14:30 – 17:30 The Hong Kong University of Science and Technology March 15th 14:00 – 18:00 The University of Hong Kong March 16th 13:00 – 17:30 The Chinese University of Hong Kong March 6th 12:30 – 15:00 Focus Group Interview In addition to the Survey Questionnaires, the methodology encompassed 8 focus group discussions or interview with the representatives of the 6 local Universities in Hong Kong, and who were either members or non-members of the Umbrella Movement.

 Sign up to view the full document!

 Focus group discussion integrate the strengths of qualitative study, by collecting ‘rich’ data while at the same time providing supplementary insights via interactions.
 In the frame of this specific piece of study, focus group discussion was employed to capture the significance of interaction among the respondents, particularly, to develop dialogue regarding their experiences in diverse social movement such as the “Umbrella Movement”.
 As such, this implied that there availability was pretty limited and hence the researcher did not want to exert pressure by being rigid on the size of the focus group or dictating which specific category they should take part in.
 At the commencement of the fieldwork, the researcher was uncertain if to adopt ‘natural groups’ or to choose people who were unknown to each other.
+On one hand, the fact that the respondents knew each other and shared particular attributes such as participating in the ‘Umbrella movement’, maximized the probabilities of good group dynamics.

 Sign up to view the full document!